victorkreutzfeldt/self-configuring-orchestration/README.md

 This is a research-oriented code package that is primarily intended to allow readers to replicate the results of the article mentioned below and also encourage and accelerate further research on this topic:

-Croisfelt, V., Devoti, F., Saggese, F., Sciancalepore, V., Costa-Pérez, X., and Popovski, P., “An Orchestration Framework for Open System Models of Reconfigurable Intelligent Surfaces”, arXiv e-prints, 2023. doi:10.48550/arXiv.2304.10858.
+V. Croisfelt, F. Devoti, F. Saggese, V. Sciancalepore, X. Costa-Pérez and P. Popovski, "Autonomous RISs and Oblivious Base Stations: The Observer Effect and Its Mitigation," in IEEE Transactions on Wireless Communications, vol. 24, no. 6, pp. 5129-5145, June 2025, doi: 10.1109/TWC.2025.3546118.

-A pre-print version is available on: https://arxiv.org/abs/2304.10858.
+A pre-print version is available on arXiv: https://arxiv.org/abs/2304.10858.

-I hope this content helps in your research and contributes to building the precepts behind open science.
+We hope this content helps in your research and contributes to building the precepts behind open science.
 Remarkably, to boost the idea of open science and further drive the evolution of science, I also motivate you to share your published results with the public.

 If you have any questions or if you have encountered any inconsistency, please do not hesitate to contact me via victorcroisfelt@gmail.com.